Guide (film): Production

-Dev Anand was approached by American director Tad Danielewski and writer Pearl Buck for an American film based on the 1958 novel The Guide by R. K. Narayan.
+Dev Anand was approached by American director Tad Danielewski and writer Pearl S. Buck for an American film based on the 1958 novel The Guide by R. K. Narayan.
 Anand declined at first, but agreed to collaborate with Danielewski when he met him again at the 1962 Berlin Film Festival.
 Anand read the novel and contacted Buck, who invited him to the United States to discuss the project.
 Anand then reached out to Narayan to procure the rights to the book.
 The Indian and American production teams clashed, causing Anand to postpone the Hindi version, thereby freeing Chetan Anand to direct the highly-acclaimed war drama Haqeeqat (1964).

 Raj Khosla was set to direct the Hindi version, with Waheeda Rehman being the first choice to play the role of Rosie.
 However, Rehman did not wish to work with Khosla following a misunderstanding between the two on the sets of Solva Saal (1958).
 Anand then approached Saira Banu to play Rosie, who declined.
 Vyjayanthimala was then considered, but was rejected by Danielewski.
 Khosla then stepped away the project, thereby enabling the inclusion of Waheeda Rehman, who had been lobbying for the role (and Khosla's exit) from behind-the-scenes.
 His exit also presenting an opportunity for Anand's own brother, Vijay Anand, to step in.
 The film would prove to be a landmark achievement in the careers of both the Anand brothers and also of Waheeda Rehman.

 The sequence featuring the song "Aaj Phir Jeene Ki Tamanna Hai" was shot in the Chittor Fort in Rajasthan.
 The film's climax was shot in the town of Limbdi, located 90 km away from Ahmedabad on the banks of the river Bhogavo.